GoFundMe CEO Slams U.S. Healthcare, Says Americans Shouldn’t Have To Depend On Internet For Medical Bills

-Several years ago when Rob Solomon started his crowdfunding site, GoFundMe, he had never thought it would become a haven for people seeking money to pay their ridiculous medical bills.
-He had thought his site would be a big hit among artists, or even those looking for monetary support to fund their honeymoons or weddings.
-Yet, years after its inception, more than one-third of all the campaigns on the crowdfunding site is to do with people looking for money to cover their medical bills.
+Several years ago when Rob Solomon started his crowdfunding site, GoFundMe, he never thought it would become a haven for people seeking money to pay their ridiculous medical bills.
+He thought his site would be a big hit among artists, or even those looking for monetary support to fund their honeymoons or weddings.
+Yet, years after its inception, more than one-third of all the campaigns on the crowdfunding site have to do with people looking for money to cover their medical bills.

 For Solomon, more than the success of GoFundMe, this fact lays bare the big loopholes in the U.S. healthcare system, which forces people to look for crowdfunding avenues due to the lack of any state support.
 He said that the success of his site when it comes to healthcare campaigns is a testament to how utterly broken the country’s healthcare system is, according to Trofire.

 Solomon said that unless the American government and people didn’t quickly understand that healthcare support must be a protected right, he could only see the situation getting worse.
-With the rising costs of medicines and hospitals, Solomon said he wouldn’t be surprised to see people sitting on red lights with cardboards — begging for money so that somebody in their family can get the medical attention they need.
+With the rising costs of medicines and hospitals, Solomon said he wouldn’t be surprised to see people sitting at red lights with cardboard signs begging for money so that somebody in their family can get the medical attention they need.

 “We’re one step away basically from having people have to sit on street corners with cardboard signs and a hat saying, please give what you can,” he said.